 Balancing some breathability and weather resistance for an ultralight shell, The North Face Flight Series Fuse Jacket is best for cool-weather running and ultralight dayhiking in wet climates, where you need protection from wind and a possible light shower.

-BUY IT NOW You can support my work on this blog by clicking either of these links to purchase a men’s The North Face Flight Series Fuse Jacket at backcountry.com or a women’s version of the Fuse Jacket at moosejaw.com.
+BUY IT NOW You can support my work on this blog by clicking either of these links to purchase a men’s The North Face Flight Series Fuse Jacket at moosejaw.com or a women’s Flight Series Fuse Jacket at backcountry.com.